Updated January 1, 1 . AmFam Team

-You’ve got goals and you’re determined to achieve them.
-One of the biggest steps you can take to help you move forward is to learn how to make a budget.
-Once you’ve got a firm grasp on how much you spend regularly and how much money is coming in, then you can begin sculpting your budget to accomplish your dreams.
+You’ve got dreams and you’re determined to achieve them.
+But before you begin tackling your goals, one of the biggest steps you can take to help you move forward is to learn how to make a budget.
+Being savvy about your finances helps you set realistic expectations, and once you’ve got a firm grasp on your money, you’ll have more control to bring those dreams to life.

-We’ve pulled together some budgeting tips that will help you get started creating your own personal budget.
-Since everyone’s lifestyle is different, these tips are meant as guidance and can be adapted to fit your unique situation.
+We’ve pulled together some tips that will help you get started creating your own personal budget.
 Let’s get started!

 Keep in mind that following a budget isn’t always easy to do right off the bat.
 It might take some time to get used to.
 But having a plan written out will help keep you on track.
 So get out a pen, paper and calculator and follow these steps: